dasaditi/cards/_posts/2020-04-15-gesture-detection.markdown

         vii.
 Blue: left thumb (Hand 4)

         viii.
-Yellow: left index, middle, ring, and pinky fingers (Hand
-            > 8, 12, 16, and 20)
+Yellow: left index, middle, ring, and pinky fingers (Hand 8, 12, 16, and 20)

         ix.
 Magenta: right thumb (Hand 4)

         x.
-Cyan: right index, middle, ring, and pinky fingers (Hand 8,
-            > 12, 16, and 20)
+Cyan: right index, middle, ring, and pinky fingers (Hand 8, 12, 16, and 20)

     g.
-Some signers perform signs faster or slowlier than others, which
-        > results in some sign videos having less or more frames.
-Since
-        > signing speed is irrelevant to the meaning it communicates, so
-        > is the number of frames.
-To account for the difference in the
-        > number of frames between videos, we set the starting and
-        > ending colors for a given feature to be the same.
-If a video
-        > has more frames, color progression is smaller between frames.
+Some signers perform signs faster or slowlier than others, which results in some sign videos having less or more frames.
+Since signing speed is irrelevant to the meaning it communicates, so is the number of frames.
+To account for the difference in the number of frames between videos, we set the starting and ending colors for a given feature to be the same.
+If a video has more frames, color progression is smaller between frames.

 3. Overlay order

     h.
 We draw optical flow for one feature at a time.
-Depending on the
-        > order we draw the features, the optical flow may turn out to
-        > be slightly different.
-For example, if a red feature crosses a
-        > green feature, and we happen to draw the red feature first and
-        > the green feature second, we will see the intersection of the
-        > two features to be green.
-If we were to draw the green feature
-        > first and red feature second, the intersection would have been
-        > red.
-Since the overlay order does not convey any information
-        > about the motions, we randomize the order features are drawn
-        > so that Neural Network model does not accidentally pick up
-        > irrelevant information from the optical flow.
+Depending on the order we draw the features, the optical flow may turn out to be slightly different.
+For example, if a red feature crosses a green feature, and we happen to draw the red feature first and the green feature second, we will see the intersection of the two features to be green.
+If we were to draw the green feature first and red feature second, the intersection would have been red.
+Since the overlay order does not convey any information about the motions, we randomize the order features are drawn so that Neural Network model does not accidentally pick up irrelevant information from the optical flow.

-**[Model: ResNet50 vs. EfficientNetB0]{.underline}**
+### Model: ResNet50 vs. EfficientNetB0

 Since we only have 105 training videos, we started by exploring transfer learning.
 ResNet and EfficientNet are both well known models for image